[Appeared in (1991) CULTURAL DYNAMICS. 4(1). p.98-106]

 Let me provide a brief overview of the nature of the difference between Staal and me.
 I am investigating the object designated by the term ‘religion’; Staal is talking about some or other concept of ‘religion’.
 I am arguing that religion–as an entity–has not been shown to exist in all cultures; Staal assumes its universality and suggests that the ‘Western’ concept is incoherent.
 If I succeed in my aim, I will have argued that religion does not exist in Asia and, therefore, it is not a cultural universal; Staal pleads for a philosophy of religion whose task would involve, among other things, a ‘conceptual analysis’ of the concept ‘religion’ (or, in more pedantic terms, providing a ‘good definition’).

 By all standards, the first two theses are both lame and trivial.
 Yet the suggestion that India (Asia) has no religion is anything but lame and trivial.
 But what is its significance?
 There is only one way to answer this question and that is by building a theory about religion.
 How to go about doing this, if religion is not cultural universal?
 This is not the place to discuss this issue as I have recently completed a manuscript on this very question.
-(The Heathen in his blindness: Asia, the West and the dynamic of religion, 1994) There I too argue that India (Asia) does not know of religions; and I have been able to shed light on the belief about the universality of religion by beginning to build a theory about religion.
+(Comparative Science of Cultures and the Universality of Religion.
+Gent: Cenrum voor Godsdienstwetenschappen, 1991; in the book form, The Heathen in his blindness: Asia, the West and the dynamic of religion, 1994) There I too argue that India (Asia) does not know of religions; and I have been able to shed light on the belief about the universality of religion by beginning to build a theory about religion.

 There is also a second theme to this difference.
 Staal is content to note Western imperialism and its continued operation.
 I think that it is a problem we need to understand.
 What compels thinkers of today and yesteryears in the West to see and create religions in other cultures?
 To call it ‘imperialist’ is to baptize it with a name and names, as we all know, do not explain anything or solve any problem.